goudreinette/blog/_src/posts/2017-03-18-writing-a-lisp.md

 The combination of macro's and varargs allowed me to define some additional special forms from within the language.

 #### let
+Let can be derived from lambda, binding arguments to parameters and creating a new local enviroment.

 ```scheme
 (define (binding-vars bindings)
   (map first (pairs bindings)))